 Cost of transport in Bangkok

 Expats who can brave Bangkok’s congestion and erratic driving can save by hiring or purchasing a motorbike.
 Those looking for a more adventurous mode of transport should look no further than the tuk-tuks and songthaews.
-That said, tuk-tuks can be quite steep as they are mainly geared towards tourists.
+That said, tuk-tuks can be quite steeply priced as they are mainly geared towards tourists.

 Cost of eating out and entertainment in Bangkok

 Bangkok is a foodie’s paradise, with an abundance of street food markets and fine dining restaurants.
-The Thai capital is most famous for its incredibly cheap and tasty street fare.
-Still, expats yearning for a taste of home will be catered for with 10 Michelin-starred restaurants serving cuisine from around the world at a slightly higher but still affordable cost.
+The Thai capital is most famous for incredibly cheap and tasty street fare.
+Still, expats yearning for a taste of home will be catered for with more than 30 Michelin-starred restaurants serving cuisine from around the world at a slightly higher but still largely affordable cost.

 Thanks to Bangkok’s three red-light districts, revellers will not be disappointed in the city’s nightlife and lifestyle options.
-Expats can find everything from budget bars to high-end clubs offering more expensive drinks and entrance fees.
+Expats can find everything from budget bars to high-end clubs offering pricier drinks and entrance fees.

 Cost of education in Bangkok